Siedrid/gRasslands/README.md

 ## II.
 Train and Test Random Forest

 For the training, only the maximum reflectances from the months March to September are used.
-The winter months are influenced by clouds and are limited by less acquisitions, which could potentially impact our results negatively.
+The winter months are influenced by clouds and snow and are limited by less plant growth/cover, which could potentially impact our results negatively.

 ``` r
 s = 91